What foods are good for helping depression?

 Dieters showed greatly reduced symptoms when compared to other groups.
 In addition, more than 32 percent of participants experienced remission, so were no longer considered depressed.

-Important foods and nutrients for depression
+Important foods and nutrients

 The following foods and nutrients may play a role in reducing the symptoms of depression.